How is the MCAT® Scored?

-You will receive five scores from your MCAT exam: one for each of the four sections and one combined total score.
+You will receive five scores from the AAMC: one for each of the four sections and one combined total score.

 - Biological and Biochemical Foundations of living Systems